-Key Performance Indicators or KPI are the quantifiable measures that a company uses to track the performance over time.
-KPIs measures or demonstrates how effectively the company is achieving its strategic and operational goals.
-Some examples of KPIs are revenue improvement, cost reduction, customer satisfaction and more.
+Key Performance Indicators or KPIs are the quantifiable measures that a company uses to track performance over time.
+KPIs measure or demonstrate how effectively the company achieves its strategic and operational goals.
+Some examples of KPIs are revenue improvement, cost reduction, customer satisfaction, and more.

 Key Performance Indicators in Detail

 Furthermore, management measures each department on the basis of KPIs specific to that department.
-Like, sales department will have a different set of KPIs than from the production department.
+Like, the sales department will have a different set of KPIs than the production department.

 Below examples will help make KPIs clearer:

-- A sales team KPIs will be new customers, average deal size, new revenue, total revenue, etc.
+- A sales team’s KPIs will be new customers, average deal size, new revenue, total revenue, etc.

 - A customer support team will track average on-hold time and user feedback.

-- HR department will track employee turnover, employee satisfaction level and more.
+- The HR department will track employee turnover, employee satisfaction level, etc.

 Importance of KPIs